zama-ai/fhevm/docs/fundamentals/acl.md

 ## ACL for reencryption

 If a ciphertext must be reencrypted by a user, then explicit access must be granted to them.
 If this authorization is not given, the user will be unable to request a reencryption of this ciphertext.
+Due to the reencryption mechanism, a user signs a public key associated with a specific contract; therefore, the ciphertext also needs to be allowed for the contract.
 Let's take, for example, a transfer in an ERC20:

 ```solidity
 function transfer(address to, euint64 encryptedAmount) public {